 Home Depot also has agreements with third-party service providers who directly extend credit to customers and manage the PLCC program.
 Deferred interest charges incurred for Home Depot’s deferred financing programs offered to these customers, interchange fees charged to Home Depot for their use of the cards, and any profit sharing with the third-party service providers are included in net sales.

 Home Depot Inc., Income Statement, Revenues

-USD $ in millions
+US$ in millions

-|Net sales||Aggregate revenue recognized during the period (derived from goods sold, services rendered, insurance premiums, or other activities that constitute an entity's earning process).
-For financial services companies, also includes investment and interest income, and sales and trading gains.||Home Depot Inc.’s net sales increased from 2011 to 2012 and from 2012 to 2013.|
+|Net sales||Amount of revenue recognized from goods sold, services rendered, insurance premiums, or other activities that constitute an earning process.
+Includes, but is not limited to, investment and interest income before deduction of interest expense when recognized as a component of revenue, and sales and trading gain (loss).||Home Depot Inc.’s net sales increased from 2017 to 2018 and from 2018 to 2019.|